miracl/core/wasm/readme.md

     rustc -O --target=wasm32-unknown-emscripten TestBLS.rs --extern core=libcore.rlib -o TestBLS.html

-This will create a HTML file, which can be loaded into a browser as described above.
+This will create a .html file which can be loaded into a browser as described above, and a .js file which can be run via Node.js